jbrucker/guessing-game/README.md

 You need to tell the IDE where the SceneBuilder JAR or executable is located.

 **Eclipse**:
 From the Window menu, choose Preferences.
 Select JavaFX.
-There is a box to input the path to SceneBuilder executable.
+In the text box, input the path to the SceneBuilder executable.

 **NetBeans**: From the Tools menu, choose Options.
 Select the "Java" category and click the "JavaFX" tab.
-There is an input field for SceneBuilder Home (the directory containing SceneBuilder).
+In the "SceneBuilder Home" input field, enter the directory on your system that contains SceneBuilder.